sreeram-venkitesh/enhancements/keps/sig-api-machinery/4595-cel-crd-additionalprintercolumns/README.md

 <!-- complexity by removing risk that a tightened validation on Kubernetes' part -->
 <!-- does not break workflow. -->

 No changes are required for a cluster to make an upgrade and maintain existing behavior.
-There is new API that does not effect the cluster during upgrade.
-It only has effects if it is used after the upgrade.

-If a cluster is downgraded, no changes are required.
-The cluster continues to work as expected since the alpha version will have functionality compatible with beta and stable release, any downgrade will be to a version that also contains the feature.
+If the cluster is downgraded to a version which doesn't support CEL for additionalPrinterColumns:
+- Existing additionalPrinterColumns with CEL expressions would be ignored and those columns will not be printed.
+Any create or update operation to CRDs would fail if we try to use CEL for additionalPrinterColumns.
+- Existing additionalPrinterColumns with JSONPath would still work as expected.

+Once the cluster is upgraded back to a version supporting CEL for additionalPrinterColumns, users should be able to create CRDs with additionalPrinterColumns using CEL again.

 ### Version Skew Strategy